-The LCAP focuses on closing the achievement gap and rebuilding a positive school culture as a result of the pandemic.
-The plan emphasizes both academic and social emotional support programs with increases to programs like expanded after school programs, tutoring, partnering with local agencies to provide extracurricular activities and counseling services.
-The goal is to rebuild students' connection with school to improve both their academic performance and their social emotional health.
+The LCAP focuses on closing the achievement gap and continuing to rebuild a positive school culture as a result of the pandemic.
+The plan emphasizes both academic and social-emotional support programs with increases to programs like expanding the CTE program with an additional pathway, expanding art instruction within the classroom, building the sports program and improving PE facilities, and partnering with local agencies to provide extracurricular activities and counseling services.
+The goal is to rebuild students' connections with school to improve both their academic performance and their social emotional health.